kumojin/kumojin.github.io/_posts/2022-03-30-vue3-reactivity-composable-props.md

 The solution is to add a `watch`.
 There is also another problem.
 The destructured element doesn't go out of the watch.
 We need a new variable to manage the value with the reactivity we want.
-I also add a ref, just to be sure the reactivity is at his maximum!
+I also add a ref, just to be sure the reactivity is at its maximum!

 ```vuejs
 <script setup>